hallidude/replace-mughals-with-jugals/README.md

-# replace-words-on-chrome
-This chrome extension helps you replace a word or a phrase with another word or a phrase
+This is your Chrome extension which replaces a word or phrase with a different word or phrase.